-Example of Using the TRANSFER\LOG Utility
+Example of Using the TRANSFER_LOG Utility

-The System Administrator wants to back up all the startup audit files stored in STARTS for the month of June.
+The System Administrator wants to back up all the startup audit files stored in STARTS for the month of February.
 She mounts a scratch tape on Magnetic Tape Unit 0 (MTO) and assigns it to herself.

-The Audit File Backup facility addresses a single file at a time for recoveries or backups, so the SA will invoke TRANSFER\LOG once for each file that she wishes to back up.
+The Audit File Backup facility addresses a single file at a time for recoveries or backups, so the SA will invoke TRANSFER_LOG once for each file that she wishes to back up.
 She does the first three backups manually:

-OK, ASSIGN MTO device mt0 assigned OK, TRANSFER\LOG/\SA is already attached to <BANKIT>IRENE>STARTS [TRANSFER\LOG Rev. 22.0 Copyright (c) Prime Computer, Inc. 1988] File names may be described as: A PRIMOS File or Tree/Pathname for disk files @MIn for tape files, where "n" is the tape drive unit number.
-Please enter the name of the Source File : SECURITY\LOG.880601 Please enter the name of the Destination File : @MTO:1 Transfer complete.
-OK, TRANSFER\LOG/\Now backing up June 2 to logical tape number 2.
-[TRANSFER\LOG Rev. 22.0 Copyright (c) Prime Computer, Inc. 1988] File names may be described as: A PRIMOS File or Tree/Pathname for disk files @MIn for tape files, where "n" is the tape drive unit number.
-Please enter the name of the Source File : SECURITY\LOG.880602 Please enter the name of the Destination File : @MTO:2 Transfer complete.
-OK, TRANSFER\LOG/\Now backing up June 3 to logical tape number 3.
-[TRANSFER\LOG Rev. 22.0 Copyright (c) Prime Computer, Inc. 1988] File names may be described as: A PRIMOS File or Tree/Pathname for disk files @MIn for tape files, where "n" is the tape drive unit number.
-Please enter the name of the Source File : SECURITY\LOG.880603 Please enter the name of the Destination File : @MTO:3 Transfer complete.
+OK, ASSIGN MTO device mt0 assigned OK, TRANSFER_LOG/SA is already attached to <BANKIT>IRENE>STARTS [TRANSFER_LOG Rev. 23.0 Copyright (c) Prime Computer, Inc. 1990] File names may be described as: A PRIMOS File or Tree/Pathname for disk files Please enter the name of the Source File : SECURITY_LOG.900201 Please enter the name of the Destination File : eMT0:1 Transfer complete.
+OK, TRANSFER_LOG/Now backing up February 2 to logical tape number 2.
+[TRANSFER_LOG Rev. 23.0 Copyright (c) Prime Computer, Inc. 1990] File names may be described as: A PRIMOS File or Tree/Pathname for disk files eMIn for tape files, where "n" is the tape drive unit number.
+Please enter the name of the Source File : SECURITY_LOG.900202 Please enter the name of the Destination File : eMTO:2 Transfer complete.
+OK, TRANSFER_LOG/Now backing up February 3 to logical tape number 3.
+[TRANSFER_LOG Rev. 23.0 Copyright (c) Prime Computer, Inc. 1990] File names may be described as: A PRIMOS File or Tree/Pathname for disk files eMIn for tape files, where "n" is the tape drive unit number.
+Please enter the name of the Source File : SECURITY_LOG.900203 Please enter the name of the Destination File : eMTO:3 Transfer complete.